Modern slavery statement

 Wellcome's approach

 What we do and how we do it are equally important.
-This includes our commitment to tackle the risks of modern slavery in our supply chain and to operate to the highest ethical standards in our work, our business dealings and our wider relationships.
+As such, we are committed to addressing the risks of modern slavery in our supply chain, and to operate to the highest ethical standards in our work, our business dealings and our wider relationships.
 We expect those who work with and for Wellcome to uphold and respect these standards.

-This year, we further developed our approach to managing environmental, social and governance (ESG) impacts, risks and opportunities for the Wellcome Group, which comprises Wellcome and its charitable and investment subsidiaries.
-This included the development and launch of internal ESG standards for the Group, which set minimum business practices across a range of topics that Wellcome wants to achieve as a group and will hold itself and its various direct entities accountable to.
-The standards include a dedicated ‘Value chain and modern slavery’ section, which outlines the type of controls and processes we expect entities across the group to have in place to manage modern slavery risks, proportionate to the nature of their activities.
+This year, we further developed our approach to managing ESG impacts, risks and opportunities for the Wellcome Group.
+This included the roll-out of internal ESG standards that set minimum business practices across a range of topics, and to which Wellcome will hold itself and its direct entities to account.
+These standards include a section dedicated to value chain and modern slavery which outlines the type of controls and processes we expect entities across the Group to have, proportionate to the nature of their activities.

 Our policies and procedures

-In January 2024, we introduced employee and leader behaviour profiles to articulate the key behaviours that embody Wellcome’s values.
-These profiles play a critical role, involving everyone in intentionally shaping Wellcome’s culture through aligned ways of working together and with our stakeholders.
+As part of our approach to culture, we use a regular employee survey to give senior leaders baseline insights to know what to prioritise to evolve our culture and employee engagement.
+Alongside this, employee and leader behaviour profiles set out key behaviours that embody Wellcome’s values.
+These profiles help everyone intentionally shape our culture through aligned ways of working together and with our stakeholders.

 Key policies and procedures that contribute to minimising the risk of modern slavery and human trafficking in our organisation and our supply chains are:

-- Speak Up: our anonymous reporting system is well established, and we have a standalone category for reporting concerns relating to modern slavery.
+- Speak Up: this year, we reviewed and updated our policy, and now regularly report on the themes of raised concerns to operations management.
+Our anonymous reporting system is well established, and we have a standalone category for reporting concerns relating to modern slavery.
 We engage regularly with the whistleblowing charity, Protect, to share good practice and develop skills on how to strengthen our culture of trust and accountability.
-We have a Board-level Speak Up Champion who seeks assurance from the Executive that Wellcome is adhering to its Speak Up policy and that staff who raise concerns are being treated fairly in accordance with the policy.
-This year, we improved our investigation processes and raised awareness across key teams.
+We have a Board-level Speak Up Champion who seeks assurance from the executive that Wellcome is adhering to its Speak Up policy and that staff who raise concerns are treated fairly in accordance with the policy.

 - People:

-- Our Resolution policies were launched in February 2023, including our Bullying and Harassment policy, our Equal Opportunities policy, and Disciplinary and Grievance Procedures.
-These outline the principles of fairness and accountability held within Wellcome and the tools available for staff to address concerns, including a route for informal resolution.
+- Our Resolution policies include Bullying, Harassment and Sexual Harassment, Equal Opportunities, and Disciplinary and Grievance Procedures.
+These outline the principles of fairness and accountability held at Wellcome and the tools available for staff to address concerns, including a route for informal resolution.

 - Procurement: this policy sets out responsibilities when buying goods or services on behalf of Wellcome, such as ensuring there is a business need, we get value for money, and that risks are identified and mitigated throughout the process.
 The policy also outlines considerations around equity, diversity and inclusion and is periodically updated to include best practice around ethical procurement.

 - Financial crime: this policy provides guidance about what staff should do if we become aware of any suspicious financial activity or criminal conduct.
-This year, a policy review was conducted and modern slavery red flags have been included as examples of financial crime.
+Modern slavery red flags are included as examples of financial crime.

 Our supply chain

-External suppliers support our operations in these key areas:
+External suppliers support our operations in these key areas of Wellcome:

 - Corporate Affairs and Engagement